rails/jsbundling-rails/docs/switch_from_webpacker.md

 ## 2. Remove Webpacker

-1. Delete the following files
+1. Delete the following files, ensuring that you've migrated any customizations you've done in them:

 - `./bin/webpack`
 - `./bin/webpack-dev-server`